GG-3-0-Mobile-Engineering/ME14-JosuaManalu-GG3MEGP0563-GarudaEye/README.md

 5. **Water Level Warning Notifications**: Users will receive warning notifications if the water level in a dam rises.
 (For now, the data for this feature is still dummy as it is empty from the API endpoint /floodgauges to get water level data in a specific region).
 6. **Dark Mode Theme**: The app supports a dark mode theme for user comfort during nighttime use.
 7. **Disaster Details**: Users will be able to view detailed information about disasters in the next release.
+8. **Offline-First Approach**: Recognizing that connectivity might be compromised during disasters, I've implemented an offline-first approach.
+The app is designed to function seamlessly even when network access is limited or unavailable.
+It caches essential data locally, ensuring that you can access crucial information when you need it the most.

 ## Built With 🛠
 | Name | Version |